First Saturday Science at Metropolitan State University offers a fun hands-on learning opportunity for children!

 - Latest Posts

-Hannah is a married mom of 3 kiddos in the northeast area of the Twin Cities.
+Hannah is a married mom of 3 kiddos in the Twin Cities.
 Born and raised here in MN, she loves finding deals and special events to share with others.

 Hannah enjoys spending time with family and friends, reading books, going on road trips up north, singing along with the radio and finding new thrift stores to shop!
 Hannah is also a fierce advocate for people with disabilities and is always on the lookout for more sensory friendly opportunities in the Twin Cities.